 What is Male Breast Reduction?

-If an underlying cause cannot be identified and addressed, and the problem does not resolve on its own over time, male breast reduction may be necessary to reverse the condition and restore the male profile.
-Dr. Barrett offers different techniques for this treatment so that he can tailor the procedure to the needs of each patient.
+If an underlying cause can’t be identified and addressed, and the problem doesn’t resolve on its own over time, male breast reduction may be necessary to reverse the condition and restore the male profile.
+Dr. Barrett offers different techniques for this treatment in order to tailor the procedure to the needs of each patient.
 The right treatment for you will depend on how much correction you need and whether there is skin laxity to address along with the removal of breast tissue.
-With experience and expertise in this area, Dr. Barrett will be able to advise you on how to proceed with your male breast reduction after an in-person examination and discussion of your concerns and cosmetic goals.
+With his wealth of experience and expertise in this area, Dr. Barrett will be able to advise you on how to proceed with your male breast reduction after an in-person examination and discussion of your concerns and cosmetic goals.

 Is Male Breast Reduction Right for You?

-In most cases, patients can identify themselves as ideal breast reduction candidates if they suffer one or a combination of the following symptoms:
+In many cases, you can self-identify as ideal breast reduction candidates if you suffer from one or a combination of the following symptoms:

 - Abnormally or disproportionately large breasts